-Both the commercial trawl fishery and the recreational baiting fishery have been relatively stable over the last few years, although 2011 catches were lower because of poor conditions for shrimp production in the fall, including the appearance of black gill disease.
+Both the commercial trawl fishery and the recreational baiting fishery have been relatively stable over the last few years, although 2012 catches were lower because of poor conditions for shrimp production in the fall, including the appearance of black gill disease.
 Overall, current levels of catch and effort are much less than high levels observed in the 1990s, driven in part by continued low shrimp prices.
 Data presented in this graph were provided by DNR Fisheries Statistics Section.
 The calculated 10 year average is just for the commercial trawl fishery.
 More information.

 Additional Graph Information

 Commercial and recreational catches are measured in number of individuals or pounds of fish caught.
 Changes in catch among years may be the result of changes in abundance, changes in fishing effort, or both.